 Applied Ophthalmology for General Practitioners

 The ACVO offers a course customized to the needs of general practitioners each year in conjunction with its annual conference.
-We invite regional general practice veterinarians who wish to gain applicable knowledge in up-to-date veterinary ophthalmology practice to attend the eight hour CE session.
+We invite regional general practice veterinarians who wish to gain applicable knowledge in up-to-date veterinary ophthalmology practice to attend the eight and a half hour CE session.
 Registrants do not have to be registered for the general conference to attend.

 This course is presented to provide ophthalmic education to non-boarded veterinarians that are interested in improving their ophthalmic knowledge for practice; when and how to treat, and when referrals are recommended.
 Recorded access to prior years’ presentations are available, review topics below.

 Below is the proposed order for presentations for the Saturday course, exact times and breaks will be finalized in May.
 Each presentation is scheduled for 55-60 minutes:

 CORNEAL EMERGENCIES: “can i save this eye?”

 This presentation will review how to recognize and successfully manage some of the more common corneal emergencies in our veterinary patients.
 Diagnosis and treatment of infected ulcers, corneal rupture, and corneal lacerations will be emphasized.